 About me

-Hi!
-I’m a visual artist whose practice moves between the concrete and the abstract, imprecision and control.
-Through painting, photography, and mixed media, I explore the delicate tension that exists at the intersection of structure and intuition.
+I’m a multidisciplinary visual artist whose practice moves between the concrete and the abstract, imprecision and control.
+Working primarily with watercolor, film, photography, and mixed media, I explore the tension that exists at the intersection of structure and intuition.

-My work is deeply influenced by my experiences as a Black woman and immigrant, often unfolding as a process of translating memory, identity, and belonging into visual language.
-I weave together fragments of everyday life such as gestures, solitude, and the body with (re)imagined narratives that question representation, visibility, and cultural decolonization.
-Each piece becomes a space where personal and collective histories overlap, creating new ways to see and be seen.
+My work is deeply influenced by my experiences as a BIPOC woman and immigrant, often unfolding as a process of translating memory, identity, and belonging into visual language.
+I weave together fragments of everyday life, such as gestures, solitude, and the body, with (re)imagined narratives that question representation, visibility, and cultural decolonization.
+Each piece becomes a space where personal and collective histories overlap, creating new ways of seeing and being seen.

-I hold a Master’s degree in World Arts from the University of Bern and a Bachelor’s in Fine Arts from the Federal University of Rio de Janeiro.
-Living and working across cultures has profoundly shaped how I think about art, not only as aesthetic expression but also as a tool for dialogue, resistance, and redefinition.
+I hold a Master’s degree in World Arts from the University of Bern and a Bachelor’s degree in Fine Arts from the Federal University of Rio de Janeiro.
+Living and working across cultures has profoundly shaped how I approach art, not only as an aesthetic expression but also as a tool for dialogue, resistance, and redefinition.